Chiral condensate and the equation of state at nonzero baryon density from the hadron resonance gas model with a repulsive mean field: Including Repulsive baryon interactions within the HRG model

-Here the effective chemical potential for the $i^{th}$ species is defined as $\mu_{eff}=B_i \mu_B - K n_{b\{\bar{b}\}}$, with $B_i$ is the baryon number of the baryons, $B_i=+1$, and anti-baryons, $B_i=-1$, and $\beta=1/T$, where $T$ is the temperature of this system.
-The number densities for baryons and anti-baryons can be solved self-consistently from the following pair of equations,
+Here the effective chemical potential for the $i$th species is defined as $\mu_{eff}=B_i \mu_B - K n_{b\{\bar{b}\}}$, with $B_i$ being the baryon number. $B_i=+1$ for baryons, and $B_i=-1$ for antibaryons respectively, and $\beta=1/T$, where $T$ is the temperature of this system.
+The number densities for baryons and anti-baryons can be solved self-consistently from the following pair of equations:

-The total pressure within the HRG model is the sum of the contributions from this interacting ensemble of the (anti)baryons and the non-interacting ensemble of mesons.
-We include the quark model (QM) predicted states~\cite{Capstick:1986ter, Ebert:2009ub} in addition to the Particle Data Group (PDG) listed hadrons up to mass $3$ GeV~\cite{Alba:2020jir}.
+The total pressure within the HRG model is the sum of the contributions from this interacting ensemble of the (anti)baryons and the noninteracting ensemble of mesons.
+We include the quark model (QM) predicted states~\cite{Capstick:1986ter, Ebert:2009ub} in addition to the Particle Data Group (PDG) listed hadrons up to mass $3$ GeV following~\cite{Alba:2017mqu, Alba:2020jir}.
+The PDG list was made considering all the states, even the ones with large uncertainties, and to avoid double counting the QM states are replaced by the experimentally determined states if they have the same mass and quantum numbers.
 We denote this HRG model with the extended list of particles as the QMHRG model.
-For the $\mu_B=0$ we can use the Boltzmann approximation for baryons and anti-baryons due to their large masses.
+For $\mu_B=0$ we can use the Boltzmann approximation for baryons and antibaryons due to their large masses.
 Therefore, for the pressure and the number density we could write the following set of equations~\cite{Huovinen:2017ogf}:

 This approximation greatly simplifies the calculations of the baryon number susceptibilities, which are defined as